Table of Contents

 Remix nPVR allows for the following use case:

-- Remix nPVR
+- nPVR (Infinite Live archiving)

 The archiver process uses Unified Capture to create time based archive segments which will be used by Remix.